Invariant bilinear differential operators: Abstract

-Several years ago Leites told me that in the book \cite{KMS} devoted to natural differential operators there is a complaint that the details of the proof of my classification were never published nor preprinted.
-Actually, they were deposited to VINITI and contain not only the proof of the general case but also the proof in the divergence free case.
-But it was not easy to retrieve anything from VINITI depositions even during Soviet period, now they are, it seems, totally inaccessible.
+Several years ago Leites told me that the book \cite{KMS} devoted to natural differential operators contains a~complaint that the details of the proof of my classification were never published nor preprinted.
+Actually, they were deposited to VINITI and contain not only the proof in the general case but also the proof in the divergence-free case.
+However, it was not easy to retrieve anything from VINITI depositions even during Soviet period, now they are, it seems, totally inaccessible.

-Here are the details of the proof in the general case; the divergence free-case only adds several compositions, so I skipped it; for formulation, see \cite{G2}.
-I also skipped verification of invariance of several operators, the fact being known more or less, to Niujenhuis and by now can be considered \lq\lq well-known".
+Here are the details of the proof in the general case; the divergence-free case adds only several compositions of operators, so I skipped it; for formulation, see \cite{G2}.
+I also skipped verification of invariance of several operators, the fact being known, more or less, to Niujenhuis, and by now can be considered \lq\lq well-known".

+In view of plans greater than the proof of the claims in my Ph.D. thesis' results (these plans are described in \cite{GLS}), Leites arranged translation and typing of the proof.
+Here is this version.

 I want to warn the reader.
 There are two detailed expositions of the proof (a draft and the final version of my thesis).
-In the final version the proof is absolutely correct, but it is written very succinctly and proof modified (as compared with the draft versions) with the peculiarities of the case under study being taken into account.
-As a result, the proof is shorter, but is difficult to generalize to other algebras or to infinite dimensional fibers.
+In the final version, the proof is absolutely correct, but it is written very succinctly and proof modified (as compared with the draft versions) with the peculiarities of the case under study being taken into account.
+As a~result, the proof is shorter (which was my goal), but is difficult to generalize to other algebras or to infinite-dimensional fibers.

-So, in view of plans greater\footnote{These plans are described in \cite{GLS}.} than the proof of my Ph.D. thesis' results, Leites arranged retyping of an earlier version.
-It might contain several misprints, that I have no time to debug.
-Here is this version.
-I hope to eventually find time to at least document the results of how I use these notes to generalize the result for the case of infinite dimensional fibers with the lowest weight vector.